ding-lab/BreakPointSurveyor/M_RSEM_Expression/README.md

 extended to any data format which provides expression per region for a number of samples.

-In L_Expression, RPKM expression data is evaluated by processing RNA-Seq data directly.
+In [`L_Expression`](../L_Expression/README.md), RPKM expression data is evaluated by processing RNA-Seq data directly.
 Here, RSEM expression data is obtained in a tabular pre-processed form from.
-RPKM and RSEM data are used interchangeably for the purpose of this illlustrative example.
-The primary difference in these two workflows stems from the fact that RPKM data lists only the regions for which expression is evaluated, but not the associated gene names.
-Workflow proceeds as follows:
+The primary difference in these two workflows stems from the fact that RPKM data lists only the regions for which expression is evaluated, but not the associated gene names.  `M_RSEM_Expression` workflow proceeds as follows:

 1. `1_get_data.sh`.
 Download [HNSC RSEM data][RSEM].
 This is a 1.3Gb file.
 2. `2_make_BED.sh`.
 Create a BED file which lists all genes +/- 1Mbp of integration event